SilverRisha/Data_analysis_projects/README.md

 # Data_analysis_projects
-This repository works a portfolio
+This repository works аs a portfolio